TechneWare/SmarterMail.Cli/README.md

 ```
 Again, the spelling of the properties is specific to the expected JSON spelling by the server.

-Then we can put it all together by creating the supporting method to the `ApiClient` class.
+Then, we can put it all together by creating the supporting method for the `ApiClient` class.
 ```
 public async Task<LoginResponse> Login(string username, string password) {